 While it's true that a bigger down payment can make you a more attractive buyer and borrower, you might be able to get into a new home with a lot less than the typical 20 percent down.
 Some programs make mortgages available with as little as 3 percent or 3.5 percent down, and some VA loans are even available with no money down at all.

 How much house can I afford with an FHA loan?

-Federal Housing Agency mortgages are available to homebuyers with credit scores of 500 or more, and can help you get into a home with less money down.
-If your credit score is below 580, you’ll need to put down 10 percent of the purchase price.
-If your score is 580 or higher, you can put down as little as 3.5 percent.
+Federal Housing Agency mortgages are available to homebuyers with credit scores of 500 or more and can help you get into a home with less money down.
+If your credit score is below 580, you'll need to put down 10 percent of the purchase price.
+If your score is 580 or higher, you could put down as little as 3.5 percent.
 There are limits on FHA loans, though.
 In most areas in 2023, an FHA loan cannot exceed $472,030 for a single-family home.
 In higher-priced areas, the number can go as high as $1,089,300.
 You’ll also need to factor in how mortgage insurance premiums — required on all FHA loans — will impact your payments.

 How much house can I afford with a VA loan?